Brilliant: Caroline Melzer

 Der Standard, Ljubisa Tosic, 27.9.2019

-Her first permanent engagement was at the Komische Oper Berlin, where from 2007 through 2010 she sang numerous roles including Countess (Le Nozze di Figaro), Donna Elvira (Don Giovanni), Fiordiligi, Mimì, Armida (directed by Calixto Bieito), Cordelia in Aribert Reimann’s Lear (directed by Hans Neuenfels), Lisa (Pique Dame) and Leonore in the first edition of Fidelio.
+Her first permanent engagement took the expressive singer to the Komische Oper Berlin in 2007, where she sang numerous roles such as Contessa, Fiordiligi, Mimì, Giulietta (Tales of Hoffmann), Lisa (Queen of Spades), Lisa (The Land of Smiles), Leonore in the first version of Fidelio and Cordelia in Aribert Reimann's Lear in the highly acclaimed new production by Hans Neuenfels.
 From 2010 until 2017 she was a permanent ensemble member at the Vienna Volksoper, where she has sung roles such as Rusalka, Marie (The Bartered Bride), Micaela, Liù, Donna Elvira, Sieglinde in Ring in one evening (arrangement by Loriot) and the Merry Widow.
-During this time, she also made guest appearances at the Ruhrtriennale and as First Lady in TheMagic Flute at the Deutsche Staatsoper Berlin, as Merry Widow at the Savonlinna Festival in Finland and in Tokyo, as well as Cordelia in Aribert Reimann’s Lear at the Hungarian State Opera.
-In the current season, she is back on stage at the Volksoper Vienna as Donna Elvira in Don Giovanni and as Giulietta in The Tales of Hoffmann, and will be heard at the Neue Oper Wien and at the Müpa Budapest as the Angel in Peter Eötvös's Angels in America.
-Concert appearances will take her to deDoelen Rotterdam (for Olivier Messiaen’s Harawi), the Philharmonie Berlin and the Gasteig Munich (Anton von Webern’s Orchesterlieder with the Ensemble Modern), the Town Hall Birmingham, the West Cork Chamber Music Festival as well as to London and Moscow (Tchaikovsky Conservatory, Studio for New Music).
+In addition to her regular engagements, Caroline Melzer has appeared at the Ruhrtriennale, as First Lady at the Staatsoper Berlin and as Merry Widow at the Savonlinna Festival in Finland and in Tokyo, as well as Cordelia in Aribert Reimann’s Lear at the Hungarian State Opera.
+In the last season she appeared again on the stage of the Volksoper as Donna Elvira and as Giulietta in Tales of Hoffmann and could be heard at the Neue Oper Wien and at the Müpa Budapest as Angel in Péter Eötvös' Angels in America.
+In 2020/21 she returns to the Volksoper as Countess Mariza.
+Concerts will take her to Cologne (Anton Webern's Orchesterlieder and a world premiere of Enno Poppe with the Ensemble Modern under the composer's direction), and to the Muziekgebouw Amsterdam with Kurtag's Kafka Fragments, to the West Cork Chamber Music Festival, to Bad Kissingen for a "Best of" Kissinger Liederwerkstatt, and to the Elphilharmonie for the world premiere of a work by Wolfgang Rihm.

 Contemporary music is a particular focus of her work: important collaborations have included Aribert Reimann who wrote the cycle Rilke-Fragmente and the scene Der Blick war’s, der mich ins Verderben riss for her, with Manfred Trojahn (Zwetajewa and Nitzsche songs) and with Wolfang Rihm in connection with his Zwetajewa songs.
 Additionally, she has given many other world premieres of works by Emanuele Casale, Seán Doherty, Deidre Gribbin, Stefan Heucke, Bernhard Lang, Jüri Reinvere, Vladimir Tarnopolski, Steffen Schleiermacher and Kate Whitley and has worked with the pianist Axel Bauni, with ensembles such as Ensemble modern, musikFabrik and the Ensemble Intercontemporain.
 She also passionately devotes herself to the vocal works of György Kurtág with great commitment: in addition to the Kafka Fragments, which she performs together with the violinist Nurit Stark (the CD of which, released on the BIS label in 2015, has been awarded the German Record Critics' Prize), she has performed many of the composer’s chamber music works with voice.